-Payfor Performance - A significant portion of the compensation for our NEOs is in the form of at-risk variable compensation.
-ExcessivePerquisites - Perquisites represent less to our NEOs' compensation. oloyed on MultiplePerformance Metrics - Cash incentive compensation is based on multiple measures to encourage balanced initiatives.
-EmploymentAgreements - All of our NEOs are employmentAgreements - All of our NEOs are employmentAgreement and all of our NEOs are employmentAgreements - All of our NEOs are employmentAgreement and all Long-TermPerformance Focus - Half of the long-term equity awards for our NEOs are tied to three-year financial goals (EBITDA Growth and EPS Growth) ExciseTax Gross-ups are not offered for any new excovered under the Company's Change-in-Control Set Agreements. ✓ TotalShareholder Return is a factor in the Chief Executive Officer's and Chief Financial Officer's incentive compensation.
-"Single-trigger"change-in-control cash severance p Company's Plan documents prohibit "single-trigger" control cash severance payments.
-StockOwnership Guidelines - All NEOs are subject to our stock ownership requirements.
-Pledgingor Hedging - Company policy prohibits direct executives, and certain other employees from pledging their stock in the Company.
-"Clawback"Provisions - Our policy provides for the adjustment or recovery of compensation in certain circumstances.
-Repricingof underwater stock options - Company's documents prohibit any repricing.
-Plan ✓ AwardCaps - All of our annual cash incentive compensation plans have caps on plan formulas. ✓ RiskAssessment - The Compensation Committee regularly assesses the risk levels of the Company's executive compensation program. ✓ Usea representative and relevant peer group. ✓ Usean independent compensation consultant.
+What We Do What We Don't Do Pay for Performance - A significant portion of the compensation for our NEOs is in the form of at-risk variable compensation. ★ Excessive Perquisites - Perquisites represent less than 1% of our NEOs' compensation. ✓ Multiple Performance Metrics - Cash incentive compensation is based on multiple measures to encourage balanced initiatives. ➤ Employment Agreements - All of our NEOs are employed on an at-will basis.
+Long-Term Performance Focus - Half of the long-term equity awards for our NEOs are tied to three-year financial goals (EBITDA Growth and EPS Growth) Excise Tax Gross-ups are not offered for any new executives covered under the Company's Change- in-Control Severance Agreements. √ Total Shareholder Return is a factor in the Chief Executive Officer's and Chief Financial Officer's incentive compensation.
+"Single-trigger" change-in-control cash severance payments - Company's Plan documents prohibit "single-trigger" change-in-control cash severance payments. √ Stock Ownership Guidelines - All NEOs are subject to our stock ownership requirements. ➤ Pledging or Hedging - Company policy prohibits directors, executives, and certain other employees from pledging or hedging their stock in the Company. √ "Clawback" Provisions - Our policy provides for the adjustment or recovery of compensation in certain circumstances.
+Repricing of underwater stock options - Company's Plan documents prohibit any repricing. √ Award Caps - All of our annual cash incentive compensation plans have caps on plan formulas. ✓ Risk Assessment - The Compensation Committee regularly assesses the risk levels of the Company's executive compensation program. ✓ Use a representative and relevant peer group. ✓ Use an independent compensation consultant.